adafruit/Ask_An_Engineer/README.md

 * Where can I find out more about Adafruit IO and example code?
 * How are things going in the new Brooklyn factory space?

-Go to Issues and post your information of do a GitHub pull request under the current year (2024) and date.
+Go to Issues and post your information

 You can also post to Twitter/X or Mastodon and hashtag your post #AskAnEngineer